|

 'Nicky Blair's revamped Carnival

-revue is a dazzling show, retaining such features from the former show as
+revue is a dazzling show, retaining such features from the former show as Elly

-versatile and amusing comedian of his time.
-Also a half dozen other
+amusing comedian of his time.
+Also a half dozen other entertaining acts.
+A wow

-entertaining acts.
-A wow of a show.'
+of a show.'

-An editorial by Ed Sullivan
+An editorial by Ed Sullivan dated

-Miriam LaVelle, had given a show to White House Correspondents and were then
+LaVelle, had given a show to White House Correspondents and were then

 marshalled into The Continental room of the Hotel Statler in New York where